What is the TAA?

 What is the range of grants given?

-The grants given out are ranged from a minimum amount to maximum amount based on how much funding is available in a particular year, how many organizations are to be granted and what they will be granted based on individual evaluations.
+The grants given out based on how much funding is available in a particular year, how many organizations are to be granted, and what they will be granted based on individual evaluations.
+Since 2012, the TAA has granted more than $10.8 million to accredited organizations.

 How are grant amounts determined?